MadeTechAcademy/chapter2-pipelines-abid-madetech/exercise-files/05-internal-app-build.md

 - Check the available runnable npm `scripts` in the `package.json` file

 ## Notes
-- The insecure part would be the exposed PAT
+- The insecure part would be the exposed PAT.
+This would mean that someone can access that PAT and use it for themselves.
+Depending on what is in the private package, this could be detrimental.
 - without the PAT - an error message was thrown stating: npm error 401 Unauthorized - GET https://npm.pkg.github.com/@tess-barnes-mt%2fbasic-node-lib - unauthenticated: User cannot be authenticated with the token provided.